ginkorea/llm_agentic_system/readme.md

 ## Overview

-This project is focused on building an **autonomous software development system** using **LLM-based agents** and a **multi-lobe architecture**.
-The system handles the entire software development lifecycle, including:
+This project focuses on building an **autonomous software development system** using **LLM-based agents** and a **multi-lobe architecture**.
+The system manages the entire software development lifecycle, including:
 - **Planning**
 - **Coding**
 - **Testing**
 - **Reviewing**

-By using **hybrid memory structures** and **CUDA acceleration**, the system aims to improve memory management, computational efficiency, and the ability to refine past work through **file embeddings**.
+Using **hybrid memory structures** and **CUDA acceleration**, the system improves memory management, computational efficiency, and the ability to refine past work through **file embeddings**.

 ## Key Features